wallaceowen/OctoPrint-Filamon/README.md

     https://github.com/wallaceowen/OctoPrint-Filamon/archive/master.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.
+Learning how to tell people how to install my plugin still (like what it expects for the serial port, etc)

 ## Configuration

-**TODO:** Describe your plugin's configuration options (if any).
+Still learning how configuration works by looking at other's code